 Cycle track: A cycle track is a cycling facility adjacent to and physically separated from motor vehicle travel lanes by a curb, bollards or other form of barrier.
 A raised cycle track is elevated above the road surface.
-A cycle track may be designed for one-way or two-way travel, and is designated for the exclusive use by cyclists and is distinct from the sidewalk.See separated bike lane and bicycle lane.
+A cycle track may be designed for one-way or two-way travel, and is designated for the exclusive use by cyclists and is distinct from the sidewalk.
+See separated bike lane and bicycle lane.

-Design excellence: A strategy to deliver seamless delivery of integrated transportation systems to the traveller.
-It is inclusive of architecture, urban design, landscape architecture, signage and wayfinding, and art integration.
-Design Excellence encompasses all of the touch points of the traveller including delivery of: universal access and accessibility, fare integration, safety and comfort, trip planning and integrated technology.
+Design excellence: A strategy to deliver seamless integrated transportation systems to the traveller.
+It is inclusive of architecture, urban design, landscape architecture, signage and wayfinding, and integration of public art.
+Design excellence encompasses all of the touch points at which the traveller interacts with the transportation system, including delivery of: universal access and accessibility, fare integration, safety and comfort, trip planning and integrated technology.